 Note: The minimum torque required to achieve a seal at the seat should be used as it lowers valve operating torque and extends seat life.

 Shaft Bearing Replacement

-Note: The valve must be orientated with the stem's vertical orientation with the disc open in order to remove the bearings.
+Note: The valve must be oriented with the stem in the vertical position and the disc open in order to remove the bearings.

 Top Shaft Bearing